 Course & Room Scheduling, a division of the Office of the University Registrar, handles all daytime, evening and weekend scheduling of centrally scheduled classrooms.
 All reservations are subject to existing University policies and restrictions.
 Use of centrally scheduled classroom space will only be permitted by University schools and departments or by recognized student groups that are in good standing with the Office of Student Involvement and Leadership.
 Use the room reservation form to begin a reservation request.

-Transcript requests are usually processed between one and three business days after the Office of the University Registrar receives the request, unless expedited service is requested.
-Expedited transcript requests ordered by 12:00 p.m.
+Transcript requests are usually processed between one and three business days after the Office of the University Registrar receives the request, unless rush processing-same day service is requested.
+Rush processing-same day transcript requests ordered by 12:00 p.m.
 CST will be processed the same day.
 Transcripts ordered after 12:00 p.m.
 CST will be available the next business day.
 You will be notified by email when the transcript has been processed and is available.
 No orders will be processed when the Office of the University Registrar is closed.

 The Office of the University Registrar is responsible for assessing Tuition and Fees.
 Tuition and fee amounts charged by the University of Kansas are approved by the Kansas Board of Regents annually and listed in the Comprehensive Fee Schedule.
 This office also handles any petitions of assessed fees and tuition and fee waivers.